JasherIO/jasher.io/src/data/blog/2018-08-29-rival-series-hosts-play-in-s-saturday-sunday.md

   - Rival Series
   - Feature Update
 ---
 Teams from Europe and North America have battled over the past month for 128 spots for this weekend's play-ins.
 4 teams in Europe and 6 teams in North America have a chance at qualifying for Rival Series.
+Make sure to bookmark the [brackets](https://smash.gg/league/rlcs-season-6/schedule?filter=%7B%22upcoming%22%3Atrue%7D) to stay up-to-date.

 **What else is happening in RLEsports?**